jundalisay/spblist/content/en/social/supersociology/principles/part-1/chapter-01.md

 Those users can then post whatever is in their personal interest which then creates a personal bubble or echo chamber that might go against other bubbles.
 If left unchecked, it can lead to online conflict, followed by real physical conflict or harm.

+> Update 2024: This is even more evident in the discussion site called Reddit, where the ability to express ideas is based on karma points which are from upvotes.
+This merely strengthens the current ideologies that are creating the current dysfunctional world.

 <!-- traps its users in an echo chamber that can help it serve ads that strike our personal or group interest.

 In addition, Facebook has no active regulator to keep its users united or prevent conflict.
 This creates disharmony which increases into radicalism since the interactions are often left unchecked* in the name of freedom. -->